CogitatorTech/gaggle/README.md

 This workflow can quickly become complex, especially when working with multiple datasets or when datasets are updated frequently.
-Gaggle tries to help simplify this process by hiding the complexity and letting you work with datasets directly inside DuckDB that allow you to run fast analytical queries on the data.
+Gaggle tries to help simplify this process by hiding the complexity and letting you work with datasets directly inside DuckDB that allows you to run fast analytical queries on the data.

 In essence, Gaggle makes DuckDB into a SQL-enabled frontend for Kaggle datasets.